keithrbennett/rexe/README.md

 end
 ```

-Why would you want this?
+To digress a bit, why would you want this?
 You might want to be able to go to another room until a long job completes, and be notified when it is done.
 The `valkyries` method will launch a browser window pointed to Richard Wagner's "Ride of the Valkyries" starting at a lively point in the music.
-(The `open` command is Mac specific and could be replaced with `start` on Windows, a browser command name, etc.) If you like this sort of thing, you could download public domain audio files and use a command like player like `afplay` on Mac OS, or `mpg123` or `ogg123` on Linux.
+(The `open` command is Mac specific and could be replaced with `start` on Windows, a browser command name, etc.) [^2]

+ If you like this kind of audio notification, you could download public domain audio files and use a command like player like `afplay` on Mac OS, or `mpg123` or `ogg123` on Linux.
 This approach is lighter weight, requires no network access, and will not leave an open browser window for you to close.

-Here is an example of how you might use this, assuming the above configuration is loaded from your `~/.rexerc` file or
+Here is an example of how you might use the `valkyries` method, assuming the above configuration
-an explicitly loaded file:
+is loaded from your `~/.rexerc` file or an explicitly loaded file:

 ```
 ➜  ~   tar czf /tmp/my-whole-user-space.tar.gz ~ ; rexe valkyries